Our History:

 On a trip to celebrate the “March for Life”, Colleen DuLac of Carmel, IN, hears a homily at the Basilica of the National Shrine of the Immaculate Conception which impacts her profoundly.
 Through the homily she receives a message directly from God that she is to open a home for single, homeless, pregnant women and their children.

 Colleen travels back to Carmel and alongside friend Kris Bussick, researches the needs of Hamilton County and the surrounding area.
-They discover the urgent need for housing for women in crisis pregnancies, especially for women who are over 18-years and have additional children.
+A needs assessment revealed the urgent need for housing for women in crisis pregnancies, especially for women who are 18 years and older and have additional children.

 2004